bartmika/tpoller-server/README.md

 # Poller Server

-The purpose of this application is to poll time-series data from our [serialreader-server](https://github.com/bartmika/soilreader-servier) application and save it to the [tstorage-server](https://github.com/bartmika/tstorage-server) application.
+The purpose of this application is to poll time-series data from our [serialreader-server](https://github.com/bartmika/serialreader-server) application and save it to the [tstorage-server](https://github.com/bartmika/tstorage-server) application.
 The interval of time is every one minute.

 ## Prerequisites

 You must have the following installed before proceeding.
 If you are missing any one of these then you cannot begin.

 * ``Go 1.16.3``

-## Installation

-1. Get our latest code.

-    ```bash
-    go get -u github.com/bartmika/poller-server
-    ```

-2. The purpose of this application is to poll time-series data from our [Mikapod Soil Reader](https://github.com/mikaponics/mikapod-soil-reader) application and save it to the [Mikapod Storage](https://github.com/mikaponics/mikapod-storage) application.
-The interval of time is every one minute.

-## Prerequisites

-You must have the following installed before proceeding.
-If you are missing any one of these then you cannot begin.

-* ``Go 1.12.7``

 ## Installation
 1. Please visit the [sparkfunweathershield-arduino](https://github.com/bartmika/sparkfunweathershield-arduino) repository and setup the external device and connect it to your development machine.